jupyterlite/cockle/README.md

 <img alt="Demo" src="demo.png" width="800px">

 The demo is served with cross-origin headers so that is supports synchronous `stdin` via both SharedArrayBuffer and ServiceWorker.
-Use `cockle-config -s` to check the current settings, and `cockle-config -s sw` to switch to using the ServiceWorker.
+Use `cockle-config stdin` to check the current settings, and `cockle-config stdin sw` to switch to using the ServiceWorker.

 ---